dipendra-mule/conducky/website/docs/admin-guide/system-management.md

 ### Event Access Restrictions

-SuperAdmins can access event management interfaces, but they **cannot** access event data (reports, detailed user information, etc.) unless they are explicitly assigned an event role.
+System Admins can access event management interfaces, but they **cannot** access event data (reports, detailed user information, etc.) unless they are explicitly assigned an event role.

 To access event data: